JeyRunner/tuda-typst-templates/README.md

 ## Todos
+* [ ] some bug seems to insert an empty page at the end of the document when content (title page) appears before this second 'set page'
 * [ ] numbering/labeling of sub-equations (that are aligned with the other sub-equations)
 * [x] remove page numbers in footer before ~~and at table of contents~~
 * [x] fix first-level heading page is wrong